rubennaeff/GADS23/final_project.md

 - Statistical & Machine Learning methods you plan to use (and why)
 - What business applications do you think your findings will have?

+Please keep it concise.
+A paragraph with five sentences would suffice.
+It is understood that things might change during the course of your research.

 ### Initial data exploration